-Check what kind of warranties the company is offering, as this is a

-	vital factor while choosing a solar installer.
-The service contract may

-	include maintenance policies, performance guarantee of the system, and

-	warranties on the workmanship.
+Check what kind of warranties the company is offering, this is a vital factor choosing a solar installer.
+The service contract may include maintenance policies, performance guarantee of the system, and warranties on the workmanship.

-	If there are such warranty policies, go into the details of what exactly

-	is covered and the duration of the warranty.
-Usually, a good installer

-	is willing to give 5-10 years of warranty on their services.
-Make sure

-	you read the fine print to avoid disappointment later.
+If there are such warranty policies, go into the details of what exactly is covered and the duration of the warranty.
+Usually, a good installer is willing to give 5-10 years of warranty on their services.
+Make sure you read the fine print to avoid disappointment later.

 Most of the hardware like the solar panels, inverters, and racks have a 20-30 year warranty.

 With the popularity of solar systems growing, installers often have a lot of jobs lined up.
 Ask the companies to give you an idea of their schedule and when they can start working on your installation.